 - Money Growing Longer with the Tax Benefits: You can keep your money in your Roth IRA for your life expectancy beyond age 70½ + the age difference between you and your heirs (#4), typically providing 20-50 extra years free from investment taxes.

 - Reduce Taxes During Stock Declines: When your IRA balance shrinks during stock market declines, any dollar amount you choose to convert will represent a larger percentage of your IRA balance, allowing you to convert a greater portion of your money at the same tax rate.
 If your IRA has a diversified long-term stock investment, this is an opportunity to save on taxes.

 - Convert Less Money at High Tax Rates: As your IRA balance grows, more of the amount that you later withdraw or convert to a Roth IRA gets pushed into higher income tax brackets.
-Given that IRAs tend to grow much faster than the expansion of tax brackets, converting earlier on can keep more of the converted amount at lower tax brackets.
-This can be huge.
-If your portfolio tends to double every 5 years compared to the expansion of tax brackets (~14% long-term difference), any IRA that is likely to stay invested for more than a few years, is likely to cost a lot more to convert in the future (even when income tax cost is correctly calculated as a percentage of the account balance).
+If your IRA grows faster than the expansion of tax brackets, converting earlier on can keep more of the converted amount at lower tax brackets.

 - Shield from Uncertain Future Tax Rates: Given that current tax rates are known while the future is unknown, it is more conservative to pay the taxes in today’s known rates, as opposed to risking being subject to higher future rates.
 Any risk you can remove may help you better plan for your retirement.